National Basketball League (United States): Early years

-The first season of the NBL in its more proper name saw thirteen teams competing in a two division format, with the Oshkosh All-Stars being a last-minute December entry to the league while being joined alongside the Kankakee Gallagher Trojans (who were completely amateurish in nature, to the point where no one that played there played on a notable basketball team beforehand nor joined another professional team afterward since most of them were students in Kankakee's Gallagher Trade School there) and Richmond King Clothiers (later becoming the Cincinnati Comellos on January 5, 1938 after three games played that season due to high expenses from the original Richmond owners at the time) and seeing a few MBC teams rebranding themselves (some under a more professional basis) like the Pittsburgh Y.M.H.A. team that originally focused on being a Hebrew-focused basketball team becoming the Pittsburgh Pirates to honor the MLB team of the same name while also moving out of being an exclusively Hebrew-based team to include other ethnicities and religions (though mostly white players with Christianity) in mind, the Warren HyVis Oils becoming the Warren Penns, and the Dayton London Bobbys returning to their original Dayton Metropolitans name alongside the rest of the previously surviving MBC teams with the two Akron-based teams alongside the teams in Indianapolis, Fort Wayne, Whiting, Columbus (which had their roster primarily based off of the 1936–37 Otterbein College basketball roster's starting line-up), and Buffalo (the last of whom ended up returning to the now-rebranded NBL after previously leaving the MBC in its second and final season under that name).
+The first season of the NBL in its more proper name saw thirteen teams competing in a two division format, with the Oshkosh All-Stars being a last-minute December entry to the league while being joined alongside the Kankakee Gallagher Trojans (who were completely amateurish in nature, to the point where no one that played there played on a notable basketball team beforehand nor joined another professional team afterward since most of them were students in Kankakee's Gallagher Trade School there) and Richmond King Clothiers (later becoming the Cincinnati Comellos on January 5, 1938 after three games played that season due to high expenses from the original Richmond owners at the time) and seeing a few MBC teams rebranding themselves (some under a more professional basis) like the Pittsburgh Y.M.H.A. team that originally focused on being a Hebrew-focused basketball team becoming the Pittsburgh Pirates to honor the MLB team of the same name while also moving out of being an exclusively Hebrew-based team to include other ethnicities and religions (though mostly white players with Christianity) in mind, the Warren HyVis Oils becoming the Warren Penns, and the Dayton London Bobbys returning to their original Dayton Metropolitans name alongside the rest of the previously surviving MBC teams with the two Akron-based teams alongside the teams in Indianapolis, Fort Wayne, Whiting, Columbus (which had their roster primarily based on the 1936–37 Otterbein College basketball roster's starting line-up), and Buffalo (the last of whom ended up returning to the now-rebranded NBL after previously leaving the MBC in its second and final season under that name).

 A similar instance of a new team joining by December occurred in its second season with the Sheboygan Red Skins (who had rebranded to that name after most recently going by the Enzo Jels name at the time) joining the NBL by New Year's Eve of 1938 after previously seeing the original Buffalo Bisons squad alongside Cincinnati, Columbus, Dayton, Fort Wayne (with the General Electrics squad), and Kankakee all leaving the NBL after its first season was done (with the Warren Penns later rebranding into the Cleveland White Horses on February 10, 1939 near the end of their second season).
 Their next season saw the NBL get a bit more stability in mind with the Chicago Bruins (a former ABL team owned by Chicago Bears owner George Halas) replacing the Pittsburgh Pirates NBL team and the Cleveland White Horses (formerly known as the Warren Penns) rebranding themselves into the Detroit Eagles before their fourth season of operations saw them work under a one division operation with seven teams at hand with the Indianapolis Kautskys leaving the league to experiment with themselves under how they'd operate as an independent team again (the Detroit Eagles initially left also due to home arena issues, but they returned to the NBL after seeing them get their home arena issues resolved properly).
 For the final season representing their early years (before the U.S.A. entered World War II in December 1941), the NBL still had seven teams competing in one division, but numerous changes would be involved with the Indianapolis Kautskys returning to operations there alongside the Fort Wayne Zollner Pistons works team and Toledo Jim White Chevrolets (operating as the Toledo White Huts in non-NBL operating games) being new teams joining the NBL, while also seeing the likes of the Akron Firestone Non-Skids, Detroit Eagles, and Hammond Ciesar All-Americans leaving the league either by folding operations or by becoming a barnstorming team in the case of the Detroit Eagles.